pclk/OCS-Challenge/notes/video_demo.md

   - Name: `JEFF SU`
   - Password: weiheng
 - Click **Login** or press Enter
-- Verify login succeeds and user is logged in

 ---

 ### Reports Feature - Account Conflict

 **14. Simulate Account Conflict**
-- **First, ensure account exists with password "weiheng"** (this should already exist from initial registration)
 - Go to **register page**
 - Try to register:
   - Wing: `DIS WING`